brave/qa-resources/wikitemplate-ios.md

 - [ ] Verify that bookmarks from other devices on the chain show up on the mobile device after sync completes
 - [ ] Verify newly created bookmarks get synced to all devices on the sync chain
 - [ ] Verify existing bookmarks before joining sync chain also gets sync'd to all devices on the sync chain
-- [ ] Verify histroy sync is disabled by default.
+- [ ] Verify history sync is disabled by default.
 Enabling it starts sync'ing history items as well (limited to 200 entries)
 - [ ] Verify sync works on an upgrade profile and new bookmarks added post-upgrade sync's across devices on the chain
 - [ ] Verify you can create a standalone sync chain with one device